FinancialEngineerLab/finefinance/README.md

 Education :
 Accounting and Taxation(Top Honored), B.B.A KyungHee University, Seoul, Korea

-Master of Financial Engineering, KAIST(Korea Advanced Institute Science and Technology), Seoul, Korea
+Master of Financial Engineering, KAIST(Korea Advanced Institute of Science and Technology), Seoul, Korea

 (Major in Financial Analytics and Derivatives)